The following information for members of the public is available on this page:

 There are a few areas we don’t cover, such as accident and compensation claims, professional negligence claims, and disputes concerning land or buildings/construction work, and some specialised areas of civil law.
 However we can still refer these types of cases to solicitors in private practice.

 For details on what is involved in using a solicitor click Using a Solicitor

 Members of the public can use telephone or email to contact us.

-Please note that CLAO Highland & Islands does not offer a drop in service.
-You will not be able to speak to a solicitor if you come to the office without contacting us beforehand to arrange an appointment.
+Please note that CLAO Edinburgh does not offer a drop in service.
+You will not be able to speak to a solicitor if you appear at the office.
 Please contact us by phone or email and we can assess what we can do to assist you.

-If we have advised you that we are considering taking on your case you might be offered an appointment with one of the CLAO solicitors.
-Our offices are up two flights of stairs and there is no lift access.
-If you are given an appointment at our office, please let us know if you have any mobility problems and we can arrange to meet you at an alternative location which is accessible.
+If we have advised you that we are considering taking on your case you might be offered an appointment with one of the CLAO Edinburgh solicitors.
+Our offices (see Contact Us) are up two steep flights of stairs.
+If you are given an appointment at our office please let us know if you have any mobility problems and we will arrange to see you at an alternative location within Edinburgh.
 We try to be flexible about appointments so if you have any problems attending an appointment you can phone us as soon as possible to try and arrange an alternative.
-If you fail to attend an appointment without good reason, or rearrange several times without good reason, then we may not be able to assist you any further.
+If you fail to attend an appointment without good reason or rearrange several times without good reason, then we may not be able to assist you any further.

 You should bring any legal paperwork which relates to your case to the appointment.
 When coming to a first appointment, you should also bring a form of photographic ID such as a driving licence or passport and proof of your address (i.e. bank statement, benefit award letter or utility bill dated within the last 3 months).